effanville/curve-data/README.md

 Further, we also assume that there are no other bucket types other than those given in the `BucketType` enum.

+We also implicitly assume that each curve is specified solely by the `symbol`.
+In practise this is an insufficient identifier, as the curve could depend upon the time the volume curve was an average over (e.g. 1 week or 2 week curve), as well as whether the curve was for special days or not.
+This would be a straightforward enhancement, but providing such information was beyond the scope of what was required.

 We do not assume, however, that the curve is specified by buckets of fixed time length.